TrashUwU/PokeAssistant/README.md

 https://discord.gg/CtXvFj9yPq

 ## Features
-### Read [this](https://github.com/TrashUwU/PokeAssistant#premium-extensions) after making the bot to know how to install these Features/Extensions
+### Read [this](https://github.com/TrashUwU/PokeAssistant#premium-extensions) if your bot is working and you want to install more features.
 - Harmless and Beginner-Friendly
 - Fast and light
 - Can be hosted 24/7 on cloud or on PC